 All top NJ sportsbooks are available for Android users.
 BetUS and BetOnline stand out as the best Android sports betting options.
 These mobile betting sites are specifically optimized for your Android phones and tablets.
 All services and betting options are readily available via your mobile web browser.

 The top NJ online sportsbooks are also well-optimized for iOS devices.
 You can place your sports bets on your iPhones or iPads without downloading any software from the Apple Store.
 Simply pull up your web browser, and the site will provide all of its features on your device.

 Nine Atlantic City casinos and three operating horse racing tracks offer NJ retail sports betting in the Garden State.

 Here are some major reasons you should consider offshore sportsbooks for betting online in New Jersey:

-These are the primary betting options when using our top NJ sports betting apps:
+These are the primary betting options when using our top NJ sports betting sites:

 A moneyline is a bet on the outcome of a game.
 Your NJ sportsbook will list the odds for teams, with the favored team represented by minus (-) odds and the underdog by plus (+) odds.

 For example, in an NFL game between the New York Giants and Detroit Lions, the Giants might be the -110 favorite, with the Lions as the +120 underdog.
 Betting on the New York Giants to win, you can receive $100 for every $110 wagered.
 In contrast, when betting on the Lions, a win will garner $120 for every $100 wagered.